The Power of 3rd Eye Digital

 The Journey Forward

 3rd Eye Digital product offerings are compatible with all major OEM class 6 – 8 chassis manufacturers and can be installed as an option with Western Star chassis at their factory.
-The installation is simple and involves adding the Hurricane Gateway™ in the cab and connecting this unit to the vehicle’s J-1939 backbone.
-Sensored body systems [hydraulic cylinders, electrical systems, pneumatic actuators, etc., can also be connected, with real-time data captured and transmitted to the cloud via Hurricane Gateway™.
+The installation is simple and involves adding the 3rd Eye Gateway™ in the cab and connecting this unit to the vehicle’s J-1939 backbone.
+Sensored body systems [hydraulic cylinders, electrical systems, pneumatic actuators, etc., can also be connected, with real-time data captured and transmitted to the cloud via the 3rd Eye Gateway™.
 3rd Eye Mobile cameras and radar can also transmit to the cloud.
 The entire suite of available data collection can then be downloaded automatically and integrated into any number of route monitoring and ERP solutions offered on the market.

 The 3rd Eye Digital strategy – combined with meaningful operator coaching, forward-thinking fleet maintenance, and fleet safety personnel, can deliver a level of productivity, safety, and fleet efficiencies that will differentiate 3rd Eye subscribers from the competition almost immediately.
 As vehicles have evolved – so have the systems designed to monitor them.
 3rd Eye is proud to be leading the safety and efficiency aspects of this maturing digital new world in the waste and recycling collection industry.
 It’s not just the Internet of Things.
 With the help of 3rd Eye Digital, It’s the Internet of Possible.